Fit as a Mama Bear

 • Line a cutting board with parchment paper and use a trigger point ice cream scoop to portion out the mixture into balls.
 When you scoop, press down into the scoop with a spatula to get them to bind as best as possible.

-• Place the bites onto the parchment paper and put the tray in the fridge.
+• Place the bites onto the parchment paper and put the tray in the fridge for 2 hours.

-• Whip up the cream cheese frosting and pipe it on top.
+• Once they've chilled, whip up the cream cheese frosting (if using) and pipe it on top.
 Serve!

 Notes